 Born in Milan, after graduating in Fashion Marketing from St Martins School in London, I started working for Contrasto Photo Agency in Milano.In 2004 I moved to Grazia Neri’s Photo Agency, where I represented several international agencies and photographers and I selected new photographers for the Agency.
 In 2008 I went to New York to work as the agent of documentary photographer Donna Ferrato and representing Grazia Neri’s photographers all through the US, while collaborating with the major publications.

-On returning to Milano, I started my own Agency: DB where I represent a few selected documentary and fashion photographers, film directors, video makers and illustrators for advertising, fashion and corporate work.
+On returning to Milano, I started my own Agency: DB where I represent documentary and fashion photographers, film directors, video makers and illustrators for commercial, fashion and digital content.
 I am a producer and photo consultant for advertising campaigns in Italy and Worldwide.